 - your conjugal status (with or without a spouse)

 To enable Retraite Québec to calculate the amount to which you are entitled, you and your spouse must each file a Québec income tax return every year, even if you have no income to declare.

 Following any change in your family situation (changes related to child custody) or your conjugal status (with or without a spouse), you or your spouse must quickly contact Retraite Québec.
 The amount of your Family Allowance will have to be recalculated on the basis of the changes related to custody arrangements or your conjugal status.

 Supplement for handicapped children

-Additional financial assistance may be paid to parents with a child under 18 years of age who has an impairment or a mental function disability that substantially limits the child in carrying out his or her life habits for an expected period of at least one year.
+Additional financial assistance may be paid to parents with a child under 18 years of age who has an impairment or a mental function disability that substantially limits the child in carrying out his or her life habits during a foreseeable period of at least one year.
 Life habits encompass the activities that a child must carry out, depending on his or her age, with respect to personal care and social life.

 To be eligible for such financial assistance, you must be receiving the Family Allowance for that child.